mrtuuro/task-manager/README.md

-# Welcome to Tas-Manager API!
+# Welcome to Task-Manager API!

 With this API you can create a list that contains your **to-do**s.
 For now API does not include a Web GUI though it is in progress!